Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-avroencoder/README.md

   - `avro/binary` is the format indicator
   - `<schema ID>` is the hexadecimal representation of GUID, same format and byte order as the string from the Schema Registry service.

-If message type or callback function is not provided, and by default, the encoder will create the following dict:
+If message type is not provided, and by default, the encoder will create the following dict:
 `{"content": <Avro encoded payload>, "content_type": 'avro/binary+<schema ID>' }`

 ## Examples